APPENDICES

 LOUISIANA: RIVER SETTLEMENTS

-Basile DesRoches of Île St.-Jean came to Louisiana from Halifax via St.-Dominigue, today's Haiti, in 1765 and followed the family of Charles Savoie to Cabanocé/St.-Jacques on the river above New Orleans where 20 Acadians from Georgia had settled the year before.
+Basile, son of Julien DesRoches and Marie Arseneau of Malpèque, Île St.-Jean, came to Louisiana from Halifax via French St.-Domingue in 1765 probably with the family of Charles Savoie, his maternal uncle.
+He followed them to Cabanocé/St.-Jacques on the river above New Orleans where 20 Acadians from Georgia had settled the year before.
 Basile was counted with the Savoies on the left bank of the river at Cabanocé in 1766, age 12.
-In 1777, still living on the left bank, he was an engagé with the family of German Creole André Oubre.
+In 1777, still living on the left bank, he was serving as an engagé with the family of German Creole André Oubre.
 The following year, at age 24, Basile married a young widow from another German Creole family.
 They remained at St.-Jacques.
 In 1801, in his late 40s, still at St.-Jacques, Basile remarried to another widow from the German Coast, but they did not remain on the river.

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS